WildernessLabs/Meadow.TestSuite/readme.md

 JSON.NET is very slow on the first call while all of the infrastucture is interpreted

+With a file of 6247 bytes, deserialization fails with the application giving no output.
+The application completely stops, apparently indefinitely (5 minutes isn't enough time for it to recover).

 The following files were deployed, but is likely far more than necessary.
 This list needs to be trimmed to those actually needed.

 ```